Jeff-Moorhead/go-pwdstore/README.md

 This app was built as a side project to explore cryptography and how to use symmetric encryption in Go. *IT HAS NOT BEEN TESTED AGAINST VULNERABILITIES AND SHOULD NOT BE USED TO STORE SENSITIVE INFORMATION*.
 One obvious vulnerability is that it keeps the encryption key alongside the encrypted data.
-The user could make it slightly harder for an attacker to gain access to their data by hiding the key in a different location on disk, but that would likely not provide much protection.
-The manager writes data and key files with 600 permissions so only that user can access the files, but if anybody gains access to your user account, your information will be vulnerable.

-There are much better password managers available.
+The manager writes data and key files with 600 permissions so only your user can access the files, but if anybody gains access to your computer and account information, your information will be vulnerable.
+Overall, there are much better commercial password managers available.
 Use those instead for any real data you need to keep secret.

 Usage
 -----